frequently asked questions

 Yes.
 We currently have multiple students with full time jobs while completing their masters in CHES Sports Management.
 However, the course load will be reduced for full time employees, which will lengthen their program completion.

 Students are required to present documentation of his or her professional experience within the sports industry.
 Students are also required to present documentation of his or her acceptance into The University of Alabama graduate school.
 There are no academic course prerequisites required by the CHES Sports Management program to apply.

-While there are no required undergraduate degrees to complete the CHES Sports Management program, we have seen that students show success in sports industry job placement with undergraduate degrees in the following: Marketing, Management, Public Relations, Communications, Finance, Accounting, Business, Exercise Science, and others.
+While there are no required undergraduate degrees to complete the CHES Sport area of study, we have seen that students show success in sports industry job placement with undergraduate degrees in the following: Marketing, Management, Public Relations, Communications, Finance, Accounting, Business, Exercise Science, and others.
 Some experience in communication and/or business is highly suggested to complete the program.